HelpBot Assistant

 Styles: http://cdn.syncfusion.com/ej2/ej2-calendars/styles/material.css

-Step 2: Have to add CDN global script and style for calender and its dependent packages in myapp/index.html like below.
+Step 2: Add the CDN global script and styles for calendar and its dependent packages in myapp/index.html as shown below.

 <!DOCTYPE html>